Getting Started

 # image is false-color and full dynamic range of specific frames

-If you wish to visualize numpy data, large_image can write a tiled tiff.
+If you wish to visualize numpy data, large_image can write a tiled image.
 This requires a tile source that supports writing to be installed.
-As of this writing, the large-image-source-zarr and large-image-source-vips sources supports this.
+As of this writing, the large-image-source-zarr and large-image-source-vips sources both support this.
 If both are installed, the large-image-source-zarr is the default.
+Some of the API options available for large-image-source-zarr are not available for large-image-source-vips.

 import large_image